pawelc/docs/toread1.md

-Cascade Dynamics Modeling with Attention-based Recurrent Neural Network Attention-based Mixture Density Recurrent Networks for History-based Recommendation a learning algorithm for continually running fully recurrent neural networks
+Cascade Dynamics Modeling with Attention-based Recurrent Neural Network Attention-based Mixture Density Recurrent Networks for History-based Recommendation a learning algorithm for continually running fully recurrent neural networks Tieleman, T. & Hinton, G. RmsProp: divide the gradient by a running average of its recent magnitude.
+Lecture 6.5 of Neural Networks for Machine Learning(COURSERA, 2012); available at http://www.cs.toronto.edu/~ tijmen/csc321/slides/lecture_slides_lec6.pdf
+Nonlinear Statistical Models
+In All Likelihood: Statistical Modelling and Inference Using Likelihood Concrete problems in ai safety
+Time-series Extreme Event Forecasting with Neural Networks at Uber A neural probabilistic language model
+Distilling the Knowledge in a Neural Network
+Neural Variational Inference and Learning in Belief Networks